 • Granted an Innovation Patent over an improved method of synthesis of MDMA

-• Successfully procured medical grade GMP standard psychedelic medicines for import to Australia for use in trials
+• Successfully procured medical grade GMP standard psychedelic medicines for import to Australia for use in trials and as part of the TGA’s Authorised Prescriber scheme from July 1 2023

 • Developing a gold standard National Care Program, clinical protocols and standard operating practices for psychedelic-assisted therapies in partnership with leading clinical groups around Australia